tsalik/kostas-tsalikis.com/content/posts/a_confusing_build_failure.md

 date: 2019-11-07T01:00:09+02:00
 draft: true
 tags: ["testing", "continuous integration"]
+description: "How can a unit test pass on Android Studio and fail on a Continuous Integration daemon?"
 ---

 {{< figure src="/images/posts/broken_builds/judge-dredd-under-arrest.jpg" title="" >}}

+##### TL;DR
+* Do not overuse mock test doubles.
+* Check the quality of tests in code reviews as well.
+* Validate that the build between Android Studio and CI servers is invoked through the same commands.
+* Investigate thoroughly build failures and try to have them fix as soon as possible, before merging.

+## A wild failing build appears

 Nowadays, it has become quite a common practice to build and check software on machines other than local workstations, most of the time called CI servers(CI stands for [Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html)).
 This can be done either manually or automatically, usually triggered by a pull/merge request or a direct push on the main trunk (in git terminology most of the times named *master*).